Quantile Regression with Censoring and Endogeneity: Censored Quantile Instrumental Variable Regression

+provided that $P(X'\beta_0(u) > C) > 0.$ In other words, $X'\beta_0(u)$ is the conditional $u$-quantile of the observed outcome for the observations for which $X'\beta_0(u) > C,$ i.e., the conditional $u$-quantile of the latent outcome is above the censoring point.
+These observations change with the quantile index $u$ and may include censored observations.
+We refer to them as the ``$u$-quantile uncensored'' observations.
+The multiplier $1(\widehat{S}_{i}^{\prime }\widehat{\gamma}(u)\geq\varsigma(u))$ is a selector that predicts if observation $i$ is $u$-quantile uncensored.
+We formally state the conditions on this selector in Assumption \ref{condition: selector}.
+The estimator in $(\ref{eq: cqiv})$ may also be seen as a computationally attractive approximation to Powell estimator applied to our case:

 The CQIV estimator will be computed using an iterative procedure where each step will take the form specified in equation (\ref{eq: cqiv}).
-We start selecting the set of ``quantile-uncensored'' observations for which the conditional quantile function is above the censoring point.
-We implement this step by estimating the conditional probabilities of censoring using a flexible binary choice model.
-Quantile-uncensored observations have probability of censoring lower than the quantile index $u$.
-We estimate the linear part of the conditional quantile function, $X_i'\beta_0(u)$, on the sample of quantile-uncensored observations by standard quantile regression.
-Then, we update the set of quantile-uncensored observations by selecting those observations with conditional quantile estimates that are above their censoring points and iterate.
+We start selecting the set of $u$-quantile uncensored observations by estimating the conditional probabilities of censoring using a flexible binary choice model.
+These observations have conditional probability of censoring lower than the quantile index $u$ because of the equivalence of the events $\{X'\beta_0(u) > C\} \equiv \{P(Y^* \leq C \mid X,C) < u\}$.
+We estimate the linear part of the conditional quantile function, $X_i'\beta_0(u)$, on the sample of $u$-quantile uncensored observations by standard quantile regression.
+Then, we update the set of $u$-quantile uncensored observations by selecting those observations with conditional quantile estimates that are above their censoring points, $X_i'\widehat\beta(u) > C_i$, and iterate.
 We provide more practical implementation details in the next section.

 The control variable $V$ can be estimated in several ways.
-Note that if $Q_D(v \mid W,Z)$ is invertible in $v$, the control variable has several equivalent representations:
+Note that if $Q_D(v \mid W,Z)$ is invertible in $v$, the control variable has two equivalent representations: